man455/wordpress-job-manager/readme.txt

 = 0.4.4 =
 * FIXED: Job permalinks now being treated as pages
 * FIXED: Jobs/application form not showing if main jobs page was set as a child page
+* FIXED: Not all applications displaying in application list
+* FIXED: Permalinks now allow for a lack of trailing '/'
+* FIXED: Application field sort order not being obeyed
+* FIXED: Job link not being display in application list

 = 0.4.3 =
 * FIXED: Removed some references to the old code removed in 0.4.2